rptsd3132/my-full-stack-app/README.md

 └── README.md

-# Install both frontend & backend packages (if using a single package.json)
+Install both frontend & backend packages (if using a single package.json) npm install
-npm install

 Start the backend server
 node server.js

-npm run dev    # if using Vite
+npm run dev     if using Vite
-# OR
+or
-npm start      # if using Create React App
+npm start       if using Create React App
-(App runs on: http://localhost:5173 (Vite) or http://localhost:3000)
+(App runs on: http://localhost:5173 (Vite) or http://localhost:3000

 📝 Notes
 On the first run, guest.json will be created automatically.